 The central nervous system has had sufficient time to adapt to the presence of alcohol and change neurotransmitter production.
 Once the supply of alcohol is cut off or decreased, alcohol withdrawal symptoms begin to appear.

 You can ask your doctor to provide medical advice for dealing with withdrawal, alcohol addiction, and more.

 What Is Alcohol Withdrawal Syndrome?

 When a person regularly consumes excessive amounts of alcohol, the central nervous system becomes accustomed to it and expects it.
 The body adapts chemical functions to account for the continuous presence of alcohol.
 If you drink heavily — even without being an alcoholic — you will experience some level of withdrawal when you stop drinking suddenly.

 The Symptoms of Alcohol Withdrawal

 Once withdrawal begins, the symptoms will range from severe to mild.
-The severity will be contingent upon your history of alcohol abuse, how long you drank, and how much.
-Alcohol withdrawal symptoms are commonly associated with ‘the shakes’ – but the list of symptoms stretches much further than body tremors and an increased heart rate.
+The severity is likely to be contingent upon your history of alcohol abuse: how long you drank, and how much.
+Alcohol withdrawal symptoms are commonly referred to as ‘the shakes,’ or feeling jittery, shaky, sweaty, and generally unwell.

 - Shaky hands

 The entire detoxification process of alcohol withdrawal can take five to ten days and begins just hours after consumption ceases.